Green Ridge man charged with sexually assaulting teen

 Jul.
 7—A Green Ridge man is accused of sexually assaulting a teenage girl at a home in Scranton in 2020, city police said.

 In a Feb.
-26 interview at the Children's Advocacy Center of Northeastern Pennsylvania that was monitored by detectives, the girl said Everett assaulted her on two separate occasions last year, when she was 14, according to the arrest affidavit.
+26 interview at the Children's Advocacy Center of Northeastern Pennsylvania monitored by detectives, the girl said Everett assaulted her on two occasions last year, when she was 14, according to the arrest affidavit.

 The Times-Tribune does not identify victims of sexual assault.